w3f/research/docs/polkadot/networking/3-avail-valid.md

 ## Protocol overview

+We assume that all nodes can reach each other directly via the underlay topology, e.g. the internet layer.
+For an extension that relaxes this assumption, see [Sentry node proxies](#sentry-node-proxies).

 Part of this protocol relies on some pre-existing medium that allows us to broadcast various metadata to every node of the relay chain, namely:

 1. receipts of specific pieces ("I have pieces X, Y and Z")